-As a result of a continuous action plan in relation to Solvency II, the Company completed during 2017 an Investment strategy which targets in reducing its Counterparty Risk and increasing its Solvency Ratio.
+As a result of a continuous action plan in relation to Solvency II, the Company continued during the year its Investment strategy, which targets in reducing its Counterparty Risk and increasing its Solvency Ratio.

-Furthermore, the Company enhanced its corporate governance processes by upgrading its procedure manuals, automating its operating systems and upgrading its Enterprise Risk Management (ERM) procedures.
+Furthermore, during 2018 the Company enhanced its corporate governance processes by upgrading its procedure manuals, automating its operating systems and upgrading its Enterprise Risk Management (ERM) procedures.
 Throughout the year the Company continued investing in technology; it enhanced the Business Intelligence system for transparency and reliability and timely decision-making.
-Furthermore, the Company implemented new procedures for the collection of premiums in light of the new collections directive implemented on 1st January 2018.
-During the year the Company implemented a new Finance system and continued the preparations for implementing a new Insurance system, which is planned to be in force in 2019.
-Furthermore, in November 2017, the Company was awarded by the Investors in People (IIP) from London International Office, with the Platinum Employer of the Year.
+Furthermore, the Company implemented new procedures for the collection of premiums in light of the new collections directive implemented on 1st January 2018, which resulted in a significant reduction of Premiums receivable.
+During the year the Company continued the preparations for implementing a new Insurance system, which is planned to be in force in 2019.